PHPAuth/PHPAuth/README.md

 ---------------
 PHPAuth can now be installed with the following command:

-`composer require phpauth/phpauth:dev-master`
+`composer require phpauth/phpauth`

-Then: `require 'vendor/autoload.php';`
+Then: `require '/path/to/vendor/autoload.php';`

+Installing without composer not recommended.

 Configuration
 ---------------